How to make an Ethernet cable

 Ethernet Cable Wiring

 The wiring of Ethernet cables can be done in several ways.
 Two of the most common ways are by following the T568A and B standards.
-The reason for using these standards are that the signals will run in the pairs of wires; in a way that takes advantage of the noise cancelling effect of twisted wires.
+The reason for using these standards is that the signals will run in the pairs of wires; in a way that takes advantage of the noise-canceling effect of twisted wires.
 Using the standards also makes it very easy to make a crossover Ethernet cable.

 The first wiring standard is the T568A.
 It is also referred to just as A. Each wire color has its own pin number position.

-Here is how the T568A wiring to a RJ45 connector looks like:
+Here is how the T568A wiring to an RJ45 connector looks like: